 Let’s talk more about that.
 Members managed to move nearly their entire staffs from office work to remote work—pretty much overnight.
 And in the months since, they’ve been able to continue serving their shareholders with little or no disruption.
 How have they done it?

-Burns: Well, most members went into the crisis with two key advantages: some staff already working remotely, and really, really strong business continuity plans developed over the years.
+Burns: Well, most members went into the crisis with two key advantages: some staff already working remotely, and really, really strong business continuity plans developed over years.

 That foundation was important.
 And from there, members have just been incredibly thorough in supporting employees.
 Arranging to have equipment delivered, creating tip sheets for managing a home network, strengthening their data security—things like that.